jpgsaraceni/mvp-backend/store_api/README.md

 # STORE API

+### Version 1
 This API is responsible for managing the store products.
 You can create, read, update and delete products using it.

+### Version 2
+This API is responsible for managing the store products, its categories and the sales.
+You can create, read, update and delete products and categories using it, create read and delete sales.

 ## Testing locally
 ### Requirements: